 With Zhang Gui, South Jixian West village 2001.

 In Zhouzhi county west of the city I visited both East and West villages of South Jixian, a large township of some 8,000 residents.
-In the West village I chatted with the senior Zhang Gui 张贵 (then 82).
+In West village I chatted with the senior Zhang Gui 张贵 (then 82).
 They were still performing for several calendrical temple fairs annually.
 The East village had only recently restored, but was also active.
 They had eighteen (!) sheng players, four dizi players, one yunluo player, and seven percussionists (two of whom were female).
 With the exodus of men to seek laboring work in the towns, women were already being recruited widely: twelve of the sheng players were female, and two of the percussionists.
 This sounds like a rational move, and there have been some similar initiatives among amateur groups in Hebei and Yunnan, but it hasn’t become so common there.

 Apart from these village groups still active to the south of the city, there are several in Lantian county to the southeast.